APPLYING EPOXY COATINGS

 Paralon 2 and OptilonThe application procedure for PARALON 2 (chlorinated rubber) and OPTILON (synthetic rubber) are identical.
 MAKE SURE THE POOL SURFACE IS 100% DRY.
 This is critical.
 Water trapped under the new film will eventually result in blistering as vapors try to escape.
 Spot prime any bare spots with the rubber-base coating.
 PARALON 2 and OPTILON are self-priming.

 Rubber-base finishes require two coats if best results are to be expected.
-If the surface is bare, thin the first coat 25% with No. 1108 SOLVENT or Xylol.
-Using a 9' roller with a 7/16" nap will provide excellent results.
+If the surface is bare, thin the first coat 20% with No. 1111 VOC Compliant SOLVENT.
 Ask for a roller cover with a solvent resistant core.
 Apply the first coat in a smooth even manner.
 Allow this first coat to dry before applying the second coat.

 The second coat should be applied at full strength.
 It is always best to start and finish coating in a corner if there will be periods when you are not working.
 This will prevent any roller marks that might occur.